-Sadly, many of the Americans don’t follow current trends, or even enjoy it for that matter.
+Sadly, many Americans don’t follow current trends or even enjoy it for that matter.
 In fact, only 45 percent of Americans reported enjoying following the news a lot while 36 percent enjoy following the news a little.

 But here’s the really interesting statistic: More than a third of those employed full- or part-time say that keeping up with the news is important to their jobs.

 However, keeping up with the news should be important to every job!
 Here’s why:

 You never know what an interviewer might ask you.

 During your job hunt, current events may be important to your interviewer.
 And who knows what they may ask.
 But if you haven’t been following industry news and trends, you might be unaware of a new federal policy, game-changing software, or the latest trend.
 Being knowledgeable about the industry in which you work tells a lot about your dedication to your profession to an employer.